Program help

 The darker an area, the glossier it gets.

-Click the clip0001 icon in the Material Editor (Roughness area).
+Click the clip0001 icon in the Materials dialog (Roughness area).
 Select a texture from your local file system.

 clip0007